May 11

 - Coloring Sheet

-- Justin & Jessie Story A Puppy and a Prayer
+- Justin & Jessie Story I Just Want It

 - Print the Justin and Jessie Coloring Sheet.